 Coat the rim of a tall glass with celery salt, fill with ice and set aside.

-Add remaining ingredients into a mixing glass with ice.
+Add the vodka, Clamato juice, Worcestershire sauce, Tabasco and horseradish into a mixing glass with ice.

 Pour back and forth into another mixing glass a few times to combine.